Acceptance rate 46%

 1.5.1 Author Consent

-Submitting authors are reminded that consent of all coauthors must be obtained prior to submission of manuscripts.
-If an author is removed after submission, the submitting author must have the removed author consent to the change by e-mail or faxed letter to the assigned editor.
+Submitting authors are reminded that the consent of all coauthors must be obtained prior to the submission of manuscripts.
+If an author is removed after submission, the submitting author must obtain the removed author’s consent for the change by e-mail to the assigned editor.

 1.5.2 Plagiarism

-Manuscripts must be original with respect to concept, content, and writing.
-It is not appropriate for an author to reuse wording from other publications, including one's own previous publications, whether or not that publication is cited.
-Suspected plagiarism should be reported immediately to the editorial office.
-Report should specifically indicate the plagiarized material within the manuscripts.
+Manuscripts must be original in concept, content, and writing.
+It is not appropriate for an author to reuse wording from other publications, including their own previous work, whether or not that publication is cited.
+Suspected plagiarism should be reported immediately to the editorial office, and the report should specifically indicate the plagiarized material within the manuscript.
 Acta Pharmaceutica Sciencia uses iThenticate or Turnitin software to screen submitted manuscripts for similarity to published material.
-Note that your manuscript may be screened during the submission process.
+The maximum allowed plagiarism percentage is 20% or less.
+Please note that your manuscript may be screened during the submission process.

 1.5.3 Use of Human or Animal Subjects

 For research involving biological samples obtained from animals or human subjects, editors reserve the right to request additional information from authors.
-Studies submitted for publication approval must present evidence that the described experimental activities have undergone local institutional review assessing safety and humane usage of study subject animals.
-In the case of human subjects, authors must also provide a statement that study samples were obtained through the informed consent of the donors, or in lieu of that evidence, by the authority of the institutional board that licensed the use of such material.
-Authors are requested to declare the identification or case number of institution approval as well as the name of the licensing committee in a statement placed in the section describing the Material and Methods utilized in the studies.
+Studies submitted for publication must provide evidence that the described experimental activities have undergone local institutional review, ensuring the safety and humane usage of animal subjects.
+In the case of human subjects, authors must also provide a statement that study samples were obtained with the informed consent of the volunteers, or, in the absence of that, under the authority of the institutional board that approved the use of such material.
+Authors are requested to declare the identification or case number of institution approval as well as the name of the licensing committee in a statement placed in the section of ‘Statement of Ethics’.

-World Medical Association.
-(2001).
 World Medical Association Declaration of Helsinki.
 Ethical principles for medical research involving human subjects.
-Bulletin of the World Health Organization, 79(4),373-374.
+Bulletin of the World Health Organization, 2001;79(4),373-374.

 1.6 Issue Frequency